 For album number three, the band reverted to the technologically-enabled collaborative approach of the first album with recording sessions in Brisbane and Houston coming together to create a collection of songs that explores the different elements of The Valery Trails’ sound, from the power-pop hooks of “OK” through the layered guitars of “Cordless” and “Fall Around”, with excursions into Americana (“Doesn’t Have to Live There”) and the title track “Chameleon Bones” delving further into left field.

-Tracks from the two albums have received airplay on US and Canadian specialty and college radio, as well as community radio in the US, Australia and Europe.
+Tracks from the three albums have received airplay on US and Canadian specialty and college radio, as well as community radio in the US, Australia and Europe.
 Internet radio has been particularly supportive, with lengthy periods of rotation play.